-The IBM quantum chip can do X, Y, Z, T, Tdag, S, Sdag, rotation gates, barriers, and CX / CNOT.
+The IBM quantum chip can do X, Y, Z, T, Tdag, S, Sdag, and CX / CNOT.

 Parameters cmd (Command) - Command for which to check availability class projectq.backends.ResourceCounter

 Receives a command list and, for each command, stores it until completion.